Hexagonal tiling: Chamfered hexagonal tiling

-A chamfered hexagonal tiling replacing edges with new hexagons and transforms into another hexagonal tiling.
+A chamfered hexagonal tiling replaces edges with new hexagons and transforms into another hexagonal tiling.
 In the limit, the original faces disappear, and the new hexagons degenerate into rhombi, and it becomes a rhombic tiling.

 Related tilings

 The hexagons can be dissected into sets of 6 triangles.
 This process leads to two 2-uniform tilings, and the triangular tiling:

 The hexagonal tiling can be considered an elongated rhombic tiling, where each vertex of the rhombic tiling is stretched into a new edge.
 This is similar to the relation of the rhombic dodecahedron and the rhombo-hexagonal dodecahedron tessellations in 3 dimensions.

 It is also possible to subdivide the prototiles of certain hexagonal tilings by two, three, four or nine equal pentagons: